NaturailyShopify/Naturaily-netlify/_posts/2018-09-07-kafka-vs-mosquitto-which-tool-is-better-for-communication-between-microservices.md

 ---
 title: >-
-  Kafka vs Mosquitto - which tool is better for communication between microservices?
+  Kafka vs Mosquitto - Which Tool is Better for Communication between Microservices?
 description: >-
   Recently microservices architecture is becoming more and more popular.
 In this post, we'll compare the two most popular messaging brokers - Kafka and MQTT